West Indies anti-piracy operations of the United States: 1822–1823

 Porter acquired eight new shallow draft schooners, five large barges, a steam powered riverboat and a storeship schooner.
 The schooners were each armed with three guns and became the USS Beagle, USS Ferret, USS Fox, USS Greyhound, USS Jackal, USS Terrier, USS Weasel, and the USS Wild Cat.
 The storeship was USS Decoy and the steamer became USS Sea Gull.
 The new squadron left the United States for Cuba on February 15, 1823.
 Commodore Biddle also received new orders of conduct: he was now able to land shore parties in populated areas as long as he informed the locals first.
 Biddle was also ordered to cooperate with any other sovereign naval forces operating against pirates.
-HMS Grecian of six guns captured the eight-gun schooner La Cata on March 1, 1823 south of Cuba.
+HMS Grecian of six guns captured the eight-gun schooner La Cata on March 1, 1823, south of Cuba.
 Thirty brigands were killed in action and only three were taken prisoner out of a force of over 100 men.
 USS Fox was sent to San Juan, Puerto Rico, in March 1823 to obtain a list of all legally commissioned privateers and a details of their instructions.
 When the American schooner entered San Juan Harbor on March 3, an artillery battery fired on the ship.
 A few shots hit the Fox which mortally wounded her commander, Lieutenant William H. Cocke.
 Commodore Porter later accepted an apology for the incident from Puerto Rico's governor.
-The British warships Tyne and HMS Thracian of eighteen guns defeated the notorious pirate Captain Cayatano Aragonez's thirteen-gun ship Zaragozana on March 31, in a running battle, the two British ships chased Captain Aragonez into Mata Harbor where boats were lowered and captured the vessel.
+The British warships Tyne and HMS Thracian of eighteen guns defeated the pirate Cayatano Aragonez's thirteen-gun ship Zaragozana on March 31, in a running battle, the two British ships chased Captain Aragonez into Mata Harbor where boats were lowered and captured the vessel.
 Ten pirates were killed and twenty eight were captured while the Royal Navy sustained only slight casualties.
 Two barges, USS Gallinipper and USS Mosquito, liberated an American merchant vessel on April 8.
 The navy sailors killed two of the pirates and arrested one other though most got away.

 On April 16, Mosquito, Gallinipper and USS Peacock, spotted a felucca off Colorados, Cuba.
 Peacock managed to capture the felucca though its crew fled to shore before scuttling three of their schooners.